sanu-coder/CoronaVirus-Tracker/README.md

 # CoronaVirus-Tracker
-In this project, we required two python modules :
+In this project, we require two python modules :
 <h3>1. covid-india : </h3>
     It is the python package for providing data for the COVID-19 cases in India.This can provide data both online as well as offline.